What to know before Signing the Travel Nurse Contract

 • Any penalties for early termination need to be detailed and understandable.

-Before signing the travel nurse contract, read then return to it the following day and read it again.
-If you have someone who you trust, you could have a friend/co-worker/family member also read through the contract and see if there is anything missing/wrong.
+Before signing the travel nurse contract, take time to read it thoroughly.
+If you have someone you trust, you could have them read through the contract as a double check.

-If there are issues with the contract; inform your recruiter right away and DO NOT sign.
-Once the contract has been corrected to your liking, sign and fax to the recruiter.
-Request a copy of the completed contract from your recruiter (after signed by them).
-You will need to keep this with your work papers and have available at all times while on site.
+If there are issues with the contract, inform your recruiter immediately and DO NOT sign.
+Once the contract has been corrected to your liking, there is usually a way to sign and submit it digitally.
+Always opt to email yourself a copy of the signed contract, just in case you need it.

 Communication on All Submissions

 Don’t burn bridges here.
-COMMUNICATE.
-This is a business and if you’ve been upfront about working with multiple companies, it’s expected that you will take a contract with another company sooner or later.
-There are some great things to be said for ‘loyalty’ but not at the detriment of your job satisfaction.
+Simply communicate professionally.
+This is a business, and if you’ve been upfront about working with multiple companies, it’s expected that you may rotate through a few different companies depending on job availability and your needs.

 Have you joined our Travel Nurse Community?